katpadi/luhn_ruby/README.md

 `luhn_util` is able to:
 - Validate an input according to the Luhn algorithm
+- Calculate the check digit for a given numeric input
 - Generate random Luhn number based on any valid length and prefix

 The algorithm followed is based on [Luhn Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm).